parrt/autodx/matrix-calculus.md

 </ul>

 To learn more about neural networks and the mathematics behind optimization and back propagation, we highly recommend [Michael Nielsen's book](http://neuralnetworksanddeeplearning.com/chap1.html).

+For those interested specifically in convolutional neural networks, check out [A guide to convolution arithmetic for deep learning](https://arxiv.org/pdf/1603.07285.pdf).

 We reference the law of [total derivative](https://en.wikipedia.org/wiki/Total_derivative), which is an important concept that just means derivatives with respect to $x$ must take into consideration the derivative with respect $x$ of all variables that are a function of $x$.